SentToDevNull/TitanVision/README.md

 ## Testing HLS Values
 To test HLS values for filtering, run `python hsltest.py` locally to start the graphical filtering program.

+## Style
+Having a single, uniform style is important so that the code doesn't look haphazard.
+If contributing, please wrap your text to 74 characters and use two spaces (not four) instead of tabs.
+Please use sane variable, function, and class names (instead of "test_1", "func1", etc.).